mindsmash/tiny-tasks/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To run the dev server with a mocked backend use `yarn start-mock`.

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use